UniversalDependencies/UD_Veps-VWT/README.md

   * Fixed: obl > nmod deprel where parent is nominal (rueter)
   * Fixed: PronType value (rueter)
   * Fixed: Personal pronoun lemmas to singular for alignment with other Balto-Finnic languages minä, sinä, hän (rueter)
+  * Corrected: Apostrophe to Modifier Letter Apostrophe (U+02BC) to ensure this palatalization marker does not split the tokens. (rueter)
 * 2023-11-15 v2.13
   * Initial release in Universal Dependencies.